sudo yum install ntp

 # service ntpd restart

-- After installation of NTP Server, you can click on this link (https://www.pool.ntp.org/en/) for the NTP Public Pool time server.
-Select your continent area where your server is located and find your country on the NTP server list.
+4. After installation of the NTP server, you can click on this link –https://www.pool.ntp.org/en/ for the NTP Public Pool time server.
+Then, select the continent where your server is located and find your country on the NTP server list.

-- Now, edit the configuration file /etc/ntp.conf of NTP daemon and comment the default public server from pool.ntp.org and change the list provided by your country.
+5. Now, edit the /etc/ntp.conf configuration file of the NTP daemon and comment on the default public server from pool.ntp.org, and change the list provided by your country.

 # sever 0.centos.pool.ntp.org iburst